 Places To Find High School Level Courses

-Over the last ten years, the choices for high school homeschool curriculum have expanded exponentially.
+Over the last 10 years, the choices for high school homeschool curriculum have expanded exponentially.
 As more and more families are choosing to homeschool their children all the way through high school graduation, there are an increasingly broad set of educational resources being offered by educational publishers, distance learning services, public schools, colleges (for high school students), and even the public school systems!
-Homeschooling families have an array of different types of materials to choose from.
+Homeschooling families have an array of different types of materials to choose from:

 - Published Curriculum: Most homeschool publishing companies offer packaged curriculum from kindergarten through the high school years.
 These usually include student’s books and workbooks, a teacher’s guide, and tests and quizzes.
 For those who have become accustomed to using packaged curriculum for the elementary and middle school grades, this familiar format can make it a comfortable choice.
-Check out more published curriculum options at LetsHomeschoolhighschool.com.

 - Advanced Placement Courses: These are advanced courses designed to prepare your high schooler for continuing education.
 The classes are comparable with college-level classes, and students who complete them are eligible to take the AP Exams, administered by the College Board.
 If a student scores high enough on the exams, he or she can count the AP courses as college credit.
-Here are some advanced placement courses you can browse by subject.

 - Unschooling: Families who have chosen to unschool their children through the elementary and middle school years may continue to desire this path for their high schoolers as well.
 Many let their children pick and choose courses from their local community colleges, or online distance education programs.
-They also utilize local internships and apprenticeships, as well as volunteer opportunities to allow their children to find their direction for the future.
+They also utilize local internships and apprenticeships, as well as volunteer opportunities to allow their children to find their direction for the future..

 *Note that many homeschoolers mix and match these methods during their high school years.